nicklockwood/layout/README.md

 }
 ```

-**Note:** we are overriding the `parameterTypes` variable here instead of the `expressionTypes` variable we used earlier for implementing custom properties.
+**Note:** We are overriding the `parameterTypes` variable here instead of the `expressionTypes` variable we used earlier for implementing custom properties.
 The difference is that `parameterTypes` are for expressions that are only used for constructing the view, and can't be changed later.
 Parameter expressions will not be re-evaluated when `state` is updated.

 The `create(with:)` method calls `value(forExpression:)` to get the value for the expression.
 This will return nil if the expression has not been set, so there is no need to check that separately.